santiment/academy/src/docs/metrics/social-dominance/index.md

 Social Dominance is build on top of the [Social Data](/metrics/details/social-data).

-Social Dominance for an asset compares the [Social Volume](/metrics/social-volume) of that asset to the combined social volume of 100 largest market cap assets.
+Social Dominance for an asset compares the [Social Volume](/metrics/social-volume) of that asset to the combined social volume of the 100 largest market cap assets.

 Social Dominance for arbitrary search term compares the [Social